 Target Market

 India is a multicultural society that is exponentially diverse depending on the geographic location of the consumers.
 The range of diversity spans into many facets to include economy, linguistics, religion, as well as caste.
-Though India tries to mimic the western world the base of the country is not kith to the western world in which Wal-Mart has a foothold.
-The country is plagued by constant economic and political turmoil, which seems inevitable when you have over two billion in population living in an area of 1.3 million square miles.
-(Ganarajya, par 1) “India’s demand for products are significantly in the middle and lower segments of the market.
+Though India tries to mimic the western world, the base of the country is not kith to the western world in which Wal-Mart has a foothold.
+The country is plagued by constant economic and political turmoil, which seems inevitable when the country has over 1.1 billion in population living in an area of 1.3 million square miles (Ganarajya, par 1).
+“India’s demand for products are significantly in the middle and lower segments of the market.
 The products and price points significantly vary as per geographical, economic and cultural diversity.
 The internationals retailers will have to study closely and reach out to mass market at the bottom of the pyramid or they may end up as niche players, with insignificant impact.
 The Indian buyer is value conscious at all levels!”
-(Yogesh, par 5)
+(Yogesh, par 5).

 Module 12 - DESIGNING A GLOBAL DISTRIBUTION STRATEGY